 What is Textile Design?

 It is the process of planning, producing, and modifying textiles to suit the needs and likes of people.
-The Indian textile design and its understanding have evolved significantly over the years.
+Indian textile design and its understanding have evolved significantly over the years.
 The finished products after textile design include clothing, carpets, drapes, and towels.
 Good textile design can take the finished garment to great heights.

 The scope of textile design and its production is significant in India due to the abundance of resources and a strong history of textiles.
-What makes India unique from its global competitors is the combination of original and traditional design practices followed in the production and its linkage with agriculture.
+What makes India unique from its global competitors is the combination of original and traditional design practices followed in production and its linkage with agriculture.

 The multitude of design rules based on the region’s diverse practices and ideas adds to the richness of the design.
-This makes the Indian textile products perfect for domestic and export markets.
+This makes Indian textile products perfect for domestic and export markets.

 How is Textile Processed?